-As a specialized clinic for circumcision for teens we welcome clients travelling from across the Maritimes.
-While infant circumcision is generally available in larger cities in all provinces, there are relatively few doctors with an expertise in circumcision for older boys and young men.
+While infant circumcision is generally available in larger cities in all provinces, there is relatively less availability of circumcision care for older boys and young men.

-With our focus on circumcision procedures we are able to deliver the highest standard of male medical care for teens of all ages.
+With our focus on circumcision procedures we are able to deliver a high standard of male medical care for teens of all ages.
 Adult circumcision is also offered at our clinic.

 Please contact us today for a consultation (in clinic or by phone) regarding a circumcision procedure for your son with Dr. Christie.